 Perhaps these days you are finding it difficult to concentrate on work.
 You might be feeling overwhelmed, juggling managing home/children/daily tasks while working from home.
+Or you are finding the transition back to the workplace to be stressful.
 It is not easy to come up with new ideas, to solve problems.
 Things that might take you no time at all are taking longer.
 Here’s a writing exercise that will help you to connect to feeling less overwhelmed.

 How do you feel when you are inspired? (write about this)